Skip to content

 Raising Achievement package

 This would typically include an initial meeting with staff and parents to identify concerns, an assessment/observation of the pupil in class, and a targeted intervention programme with a follow up evaluation.
 Costs would be discussed and agreed with school.
-A typical package would cost £700 for 6 x 2 hourly sessions with an Advisory Teacher or £400 for 6 x 2 hourly sessions with a Bilingual Education Officer.
+A typical package would cost £700 for six sessions of two hours with an Advisory Teacher or £400 for six sessions of two hours with a Bilingual Education Officer.

 GCSE First language